 After this, you will find that the water has turned to a dark brown color.
 Spray this manure tea around the roots of your plants.

 Composting will help you to have better and healthier soil.
 The process of making the compost is simple although the microorganisms will take some time to break the components.

 You can use trench composting to compost the kitchen scraps.
 The compost manure will add all the necessary nutrients that are needed to have healthier plants for better yields.

-The Epsom salt is a safe and natural product that can be used to enhance the productivity of your garden as well as in households to provide natural frugal benefits.
+The Epsom salt are safe and natural products that can be used to enhance the productivity of your garden as well as in households to provide natural frugal benefits.

 The salts are mineral compounds of magnesium and sulfate in crystal form.
 Here are some of the uses of Epsom salts.